AnisHamadouche/STF-CSIgen/README.md

 ## Citation

-If you use these scripts or datasets in your research, please cite [QuaDRiGa](https://quadriga-channel-model.de/).
+If you use these scripts or datasets in your research, please cite Hamadouche A, Sellathurai M. Context-Aware CSI Tracking and Path Loss Prediction Using Machine Learning and Dynamical Systems. arXiv preprint arXiv:2407.20123.
+2024 Jul 29.

 ---